 Usually, I imagine, the reason is money.
 Artisans can’t compete with giantcompanies churning out toys in factories.
 To stay afloat, their prices must reflect the process of hand-crafting each and every toy… and consumers don’t want to spend $180 on a dildo.
 Without undercutting someone somewhere, the sex toy manufacturing business is probably not particularly lucrative.

 Part of my sadness is knowing I can never point folks to the wonderful toys these companies made.
 I still mourn the death of Ophoria, manufacturers of forgettablevibrators and one unbelievably good G-spot dildo, the Beyond 3.
 No hyperbole: this dildo makes me squirt all over the floor in 30 seconds flat.
-It also made my girlfriend squirt for the first time.
+It also made my partner squirt for the first time.
 Something about that shape, the way you can grasp the handle and thrust with all your might.
 It’s just perfect.
 But the company bit the dust in 2012, with nary a peep except a tweet inviting folks to a “NSFW garage sale” at their location.
 (Dude, if I could’ve gone to that… I would’ve bought like five Beyond 3s.)

 I routinely wish Jollies was still in business, because they made several toys that to this day have not been rivaled.
 [Update, 3/12/18: THEY’RE BACK and now called LuzArte!]
 For stationary G-spot stimulation, their rainbow polka dot Jollet is hard to beat.
 I also love the Jack, which aside from containing FLAKES OF GOLD GLITTER features the surprisingly stimulating combo of a smooth shaft and a textured, off-kilter head.
 Then there’s the revolutionary Mr. Man, which for the first time allowed someone with a clitoris to receive a phallic blowjob.
 (The BJ is similar, but not as effortless to use.)